DSD-DBS/capella-dockerimages/docs/docs/capella/introduction.md

 Currently, we support Capella versions `5.0.0`, `5.2.0` and `6.0.0`.

+## Supported architectures

+Currently, we support amd64 for all supported Capella version.
+In addition, we added support for arm64 starting with Capella `6.0.0`.

 ## Tagging schema for prebuilt images

 The Capella related images are tagged using the following schema: